 People can become burial rights holders in several ways.
-When use of a new grave is granted, the surviving relatives (usually the estate of the deceased) must appoint which person(s) among the surviving relatives will hold the burial rights.
-An application should be submitted to the burial authority, in whose district the deceased was buried, no later than six months after the death.
+When use of a new grave is granted, it is for the surviving relatives to decide which person(s) among the surviving relatives should be appointed as burial rights holder(s).
+An application should be submitted at the earliest opportunity to the burial authority in whose district the deceased was buried.
 No one can be forced to be a burial rights holder.
-If no one wishes to hold the burial rights, the burial authority must be informed.
+If no one wishes to act as burial rights holder, the burial authority should be informed.
+If no one can or wants to be the burial rights holder, the grave is still reserved for the deceased for 25 years.
+The burial authority is then responsible for management of the grave.
+For relatives to be allowed to set up a grave memorial, the burial authority may require payment for maintenance.
 If a burial rights holder dies, the rights are transferred to someone within a specific circle of people.
-Relatives or people closely connected to the deceased or to a deceased person previously buried in the grave are the only people who can become the burial rights holders.
-No later than six months after the death, the estate of the deceased must notify the grantor, i.e. the burial authority, which person or people will be the burial rights holder(s).
-The deceased burial rights holder may have already stated in writing who the burial rights will be transferred to.
-In that case, the estate of the deceased must not appoint a new rights holder.
+Relatives or people closely connected to the deceased or to a deceased person buried in the grave are the only people who can take over the burial rights.
+The estate of the deceased burial rights holder must within six months of the death notify the grantor - the burial authority - which person or persons is/are to act as burial rights holder, or that there is no-one to whom the burial rights may be transferred.
+A burial rights holder may specify in writing the person to whom the burial rights should pass upon his/her death.
+The person thus specified must be related or otherwise closely connected to either the burial rights holder or someone who is buried in the grave concerned.
+If the burial rights holder has specified someone to take over the burial rights, the estate is not to notify any new burial rights holder.

 Burial rights can also be transferred during the lifetime of their current holder.
-Burial rights may only be transferred to someone who is related to or otherwise closely linked to the person making the transfer or to someone who is buried in the grave.
-The burial rights may also be returned to the grantor before the rights period has expired.
-The burial authority ultimately decides who can hold the rights.
-An appeal against the decision can be lodged with the county administrative board (länsstyrelse).
-When the burial rights expire, they can be renewed for a minimum of 15 and a maximum of 50 years at a time.
-Each burial authority set its own terms for renewing burial rights.
-The Parish Assembly or the municipal council decides on what the renewal fee will cost.
-A burial rights holder is entitled to decide which people can be buried in the grave, regardless of whether they are relatives or closely linked in any other way or not.
-The rights holder is also usually entitled to be buried in the grave.
-In order for a deceased person who does not hold the burial rights to be buried in a grave, all holders of the burial rights to the grave must give their permission.
+Burial rights may only be transferred to someone who is related to or otherwise closely connected to the transferor or to someone who is buried in the grave.
+The burial authority ultimately decides who can act as burial rights holder.
+An appeal against the decision of the burial authority may be lodged with the county administrative board (länsstyrelsen).
+The burial rights may also be returned to the transferor before the period of the rights has expired.
+When the burial rights expire, they may be renewed for a minimum of 15 and a maximum of 50 years at a time.
+Each burial authority establishes its own conditions for renewal of burial rights.
+The renewal fee is set by the parish assembly or the municipal council.
+A burial rights holder is entitled to decide which people can be buried in the grave, regardless of whether they are relatives or are closely linked in any other way.
+In most cases, the rights holder is also entitled himself or herself to be buried in the grave.
+In order for a deceased person who was not sole burial rights holder to be buried in a grave, all holders of the burial rights to the grave must give their permission.
 If the burial rights holders cannot reach an agreement, the grantor (burial authority) decides whether the deceased may be buried in the grave.
+The burial authority's decision may be appealed against.